verdaux/BookNotes/Phrases/Insults.md

 - [ ] I neither have the time or crayons to explain this to you.
 - [ ] I envy everyone who has never met you.
 - [ ] Do you believe in numbers?
 I'm assuming you've heard of them.
+- [ ] I'm surprised you find it comfortable saying that out loud/ what an odd thing to say out loud.
+- [ ] Did you mean to send that to the entire team?